Educational & Employment Services

 In 1975, The Mandatory Education Act, which guaranteed a free appropriate public education for all children with disabilities (FAPE), was passed.
 Recognizing the importance of parental involvement in their child's education, this civil rights legislation gave parents additional rights and responsibilities to participate in the development of their child's special education needs.
 Our Advocacy Program is here to assist you in knowing your rights and available programs and services to help.

 The program is designed to teach children about various disabilities and how children with these challenges cope with them.
 It also helps children understand that they don't have to be the best at everything to be worthwhile and important.
 The goal is understanding, to help everyone know the person behind the disability and to create a climate in which we all feel at ease with one another's differences.
 Openness and acceptance can be taught.
 Differences do not have to be barriers.
-We have Everybody Counts kits and lesson plans in the office available for schools to borrow.

 Director of Transition, Employment, & Social Communication